OpenDroneMap/WebODM/plugins/cesium-ion/README.md

 1. In your instance of WebODM, create a project, click import in the upper-right hand corner, and selet the zip we just downloaded from the demo.

-1. After the import completes and a website reload all Cesium ion functions should be available for testing.
+1. After the import completes and a website reload all Cesium Ion functions should be available for testing.